Michaell109/Mike-Resophy/docs/README_en.md

 In the era of rapid AI development, researchers need a **customizable modern paper reader** to accelerate knowledge acquisition. **Resophy** is a fully open-source, Vibe Coding-oriented modern paper reading and management platform.

-- **Vibe Coding Oriented**: All features are implemented through Cursor + Claude Sonnet 4.5, using a simple tech stack (HTML + JavaScript + Python Flask).
+- **Vibe Coding Oriented**: All features in Resophy are implemented through Cursor + Claude Sonnet 4.5, using a simple tech stack (HTML + JavaScript + Python Flask).
 You can modify the source code anytime through Vibe Coding to add features you need and create your own paper reading tool.

 #### Core Features